Number of Fellows per Rotation: 3

 Patient Care

-• Mental status examinations of infants and preschoolers
+• Mental status examinations of infants and preschoolers.

-• Detailed early developmental histories
+• Detailed early developmental histories.

-• Dyadic/relational approach to evaluation and care
+• Dyadic and relational approach to evaluation and care.

-• Clinical observations with a focus on aspects of parent-child relationship parameters
+• Clinical observations with a focus on aspects of parent-child relationship parameters.

-• Diagnostic formulation of early-onset emotional and behavioral problems
+• Diagnostic formulation of early-onset emotional and behavioral problems.

-• Exposure to Parent-Child Interaction Therapy and Emotion Developmental treatment models
+• Exposure to Parent-Child Interaction Therapy and Emotion Developmental Treatment Models.

 Medical Knowledge